-Ex-Ariad employee's husband charged in U.S. with insider trading
+Ex-Ariad employee's husband charged with insider trading

 The case is U.S. v.
 Altvater, U.S. District Court, District of Massachusetts, No. 17-cr-10216.

-Reporting by Nate Raymond in Boston; Editing by Chizu Nomiyama, Bernard Orr
+Reporting by Nate Raymond in Boston; editing by Bernard Orr and David Gregorio